 - Your lab's Principle Investigator (PI) must provide a statement confirming your trainee status and that you are eligible to be considered or a SMR Travel Award.

 - If you have a need for financial assistance, and could not otherwise attend the meeting, please disclose this in a single sentence in the letter.

 All SMR Travel Awardees will be selected based upon the scientific merit of the submitted abstract.
 However, financial assistance will also be taken into consideration so that applicants who submit meritorious abstracts will be able to attend the conference.
 To simplify the application process this year, the PI's letter certifying trainee status may be uploaded onto the abstract submission site at the time you submit your abstract.

 Steps to Apply

 - Submit Abstract - To qualify for consideration for a Postdoc Travel Award, abstracts must be submitted to the meeting through the regular abstract submission process.
 Applicants must be the first author on a submitted abstract.

 - Upload or Email a Letter Certifying Trainee Status - A letter of recommendation from the principal investigator/advisor must be uploaded with your abstract submission.
 Alternatively the letter may be emailed to Debra Marshall email@example.com.
 Address the letter of support to “Postdoc Travel Award Review Committee.”
 The letter should address 1) the scientific merit of the postdoc’s work, 2) how the meeting attendance will benefit the postdoc’s professional development, and 3) Disclose in one sentence if there is a need for financial assistance.

 Deadline and Disposition Notification:

-The application deadline will coincide with the abstract submission deadline.
+The application deadline is July 9, 2018.
 A completed application includes: